Océane Hurtré

-Océane Aline Andréa Jackie Hurtré (born 7 February 2004) is a French professional footballer who plays as a midfielder or forward for Women's Super League 2 club Birmingham City.
+Océane Aline Andréa Jackie Hurtré (born 17 February 2004) is a French professional footballer who plays as a midfielder or forward for Women's Super League club Birmingham City.

 Club career

 Hurtré is a youth academy graduate of Paris Saint-Germain (PSG).
 She made her professional debut for the club on 10 December 2020 in a 2–0 win against Górnik Łęczna.
 On 13 July 2022, she signed her first professional contract with PSG until June 2025.

 On 6 September 2022, Hurtré joined Dijon on a season long loan deal.
 On her first start for the club, she provided an assist for Léa Declercq's header.
 On 26 September 2023, Hurtré was loaned to Bordeaux until June 2024, with an option to buy.

 On 29 August 2025, Hurtré joined Women's Super League 2 club Birmingham City on a three-year contract.
+On 20 February 2026, she scored a hattrick in Birmingham's 8–0 win against Chatham Town FC, helping the club to qualify for the quarterfinals of the FA Cup.

 International career

 Hurtré has represented France at various youth levels.
 She was called up to the France squad for the FIFA U-20 Women's World Cup in 2022 and 2024.